rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

-# Lambda function to create aws role, policy and attach policy to role
+# Lambda function to create AWS role, policy and attach policy to role

+This project provides a sample lambda function code to create an AWS role, policy and attach the created policy to role.

+## Motivation

+This is an alternative method of creating roles and policies through AWS console.
+It is more suitable when multiple roles and policies need to be created continuously.

 # Requirements